yardsale8/stat110_book/_sources/chp1/chp1_iverson.rst

 Recall that statistical inference is the process of making guess about a population parameter using the information from a sample.
-One important type of statistical inference is the testing of a hypothesis about a population parameter and in this chapter we will explore some important statistical concepts related to hypothesis test.
+One important type of statistical inference is the testing of a hypothesis about a population parameter, and in this chapter, we will explore some important statistical concepts related to hypothesis test.
 This is accomplished by considering a number of examples that use simulation to determine if there is strong evidence of a difference from the ideal situation.